Wardhanhrsh/Weather-Monitoring/README.md

 1. Search for a location:

--Type the name of any city in the search bar and hit Enter.
+- Type the name of any city in the search bar and hit Enter.
--The app will display current weather data for that location, including:
+- The app will display current weather data for that location, including:
 - Current temperature
 - Minimum and maximum temperatures
 - Weather description (e.g., clear, cloudy)